abnair2016/personal-tweetmeister/README.md

 # personal-tweetmeister
-Simple project to explore Python;s FastAPI and BeautifulSoup modules
+Simple project to explore Python's FastAPI and BeautifulSoup modules